 1. Overview of Meaning

 The kanji “殺” (satsu) means “to kill” or “to murder.”
-It conveys a strong sense of taking life and is often associated with violence or death.
+It conveys a strong sense of taking life and is often associated with violence or crime.

 2. Formation and Radical

-Formation of the Kanji: The kanji “殺” is a phonetic compound (形声文字), which combines the meaning of “to kill” with phonetic elements.
-The left part “氵” (water radical) is often associated with fluidity or movement, while the right part “刂” (knife radical) signifies cutting or sharpness.
+Formation of the Kanji: The kanji “殺” is a phonetic compound (形声文字), which combines the meaning of “death” (死) with a phonetic component that suggests its pronunciation.

 3. Examples of Usage